 I developed the present post based on that presentation.
 This article is the first one in a series about our experiences with design, manufacture and installation of GFRC cladding.
 In this post I will sumarise the quality process from our point of view as one of the glass fiber reinforced concrete manufacturers.

 Manufacturing of GFRC – glass fibre reinforced concrete panels or other GRC elements involves large amount of quality checks at every step of production.
 As GRCA member we followed not only the requirements from the project, but also GRCA specification.

-Only the best GFRC manufacturers can meet the stringiest specification for GFRC cladding production
+Only the best GFRC manufacturers can meet the stringiest specification for glass fibre concrete panels production

 We started from checking all the available standards and specification which were required under the contract.
 We listed main testing requirements for GFRC as well as material checks.
-However, we decided to carry out a few more extra checks on GRC.
+However, we decided to carry out a few more extra checks.

 Testing of GFRC in the pre-construction phase